-In other Native American legends, birds that were around during the daytime were considered “bumbling good-for-nothings” who don’t have what it takes to be up at night like the owl.
+In other legends, Indigenous People viewed birds that were around during the daytime as “bumbling good-for-nothings” who don’t have what it takes to be up at night like the owl.

 The tribes of the American and Canadian northwest coast have owls carved into their totem poles.
-And the Creek tribe has dances for both screech owls and horned owls.
-Virtually every Native American tribe has owls in their legends and stories.
+And the Creek tribe has dances for both the screech owl and horned owl.
+Virtually every Native American tribe has owl legends and stories.

-Certain Native American tribes have owl clans, just as they have bear, crow, fox, wolf, hummingbird, snake, and other animal clans.
-Native American tribes are comprised of different clans, and each clan is associated with an animal.
+Some tribes have owl clans, just as they have bear, crow, fox, wolf, hummingbird, snake, and other animal clans.
+Tribes have a number of clans, and they associate each with an animal.
 Your clan is the clan of your mother, not your father.

 The Hopi tribe has an owl clan, as do the Tlingit and the Mohave tribes.

 The Hopis saw the burrowing owl as their god of the dead, as well as the guardian of their fires, and the keeper of all underground things, including the germination of seeds.
-The Hopi call burrowing owls Ko’ko, which means “watcher of the dark.”
-The Hopi also believed that great horned owls helped their peaches to grow.
+The Hopi call the burrowing owl Ko’ko, which means “watcher of the dark.”
+The Hopi also believed that the great horned owl helped their peaches to grow.

 The Tlingit tribe believed the owl helped them in battle.
-When warriors went into battle, they hooted like owls to gain confidence and to put fear into the hearts of their enemies.
+When warriors went into battle, they hooted like an owl to gain confidence and to put fear into the hearts of their enemies.

 Members of the Mojave tribe believed they would become an owl after they died, then shortly thereafter, they would transform into a water beetle, before evolving into pure air.

-In all, many Native American tribes believed that owls held ancient knowledge and were therefore the carriers of mystical wisdom.
-Is it a coincidence that the word “owl” is contained in the word “knowledge”?
+In all, many tribes believed that the owl held ancient knowledge and was therefore the carriers of mystical wisdom.
+Is it a coincidence that the word “knowledge” contains the word “owl”?

 Owl Dream Meaning